 Summer’s already here (and it's hot!), but the Phoenix real estate market is the hottest of all.
-If you’re thinking about remodeling your home to compete in this unique time, 2020 is a great year to begin.
+If you’re thinking about remodeling your home to compete in this unique time, this is a great year to begin.
 The trick is to gauge the mood of your neighborhood.
 Here are several regions in the Phoenix metro area where remodeling could be an excellent investment, as well as a few tips to determine if yours is about to join the list.

 A Custom Design/Build Wine Cellar

 The Phoenix, AZ homeowners highlighted here love wine so much so that they often travel to Napa Valley to tour some of their favorite vineyards.
 Over the years, they’d acquired quite a wine collection, but they didn’t have an adequate space to store it.
 They’d always wanted a wine cellar and even had a spot in mind – under the staircase – but they were told by other remodeling firms that it couldn’t be done.

 Bathroom lighting is one feature that doesn’t seem to get enough consideration.While many homeowners give plenty of thought to lighting options for the kitchen or family room, bathroom lighting is frequently overlooked.
 Often, one central lighting fixture is installed in the ceiling and is expected to be sufficient.

 A bathroom remodel project by Hochuli Design & Remodeling Team has gained attention from countries around the World!